tusdotnet/tusdotnet/README.md

 				UrlPath = "/files"
 			});
   ```

+If you just want to play around with the protocol, clone the repo and run the OwinTestApp.
+It launches a small site running tusdotnet and the [official JS client](https://github.com/tus/tus-js-client) so that you can test the protocol on your own machine.

+## Clients
+[Tus.io](http://tus.io/implementations.html) keeps a list of clients for a number of different platforms (Android, Java, JS, iOS etc). tusdotnet should work with all of them as long as they support version 1.0.0 of the protocol.

 ## Custom store
 tusdotnet currently ships with a single store, the `TusDiskStore`, which saves files in a directory on disk.